AdilZia/Pacman-Classifier/README.md

 - This project demonstrates the subtle bridge that exists between Machine Learning and Artificial intelligence.
 **Here, I'm solving a classification problem at heart, but then using the results to instruct Pacman how to play the game.**

+## How to Run the code yourself:

+-Download the 'Pacman Files' and classifieragents.py -Place all files in one folder, the **same** folder.

+-In your terminal, cd to the required folder.
+-Ensure your python environment is 2.7, the code will only run in Python 2.7.

+- Then type the following command:

+**python pacman.py --pacman ClassifierAgent**

+You should see the code start running, it may take a few seconds to start as the algorithm is trained, then the model evaluation metrics should appear in your terminal.
+(Cross validation score and aggregated confusion matrix)
+Then you will see Pacman playing a game.

+Note: pacman definitely won't win!
+This is natural, it's because the original 'state-space' is quite limited, Pacman is only aware of what is within 1 square of him.

 ### The training dataset:
 This is a dataset which has recorded 38,696 previous "good moves" called moves.txt.